-[kaa] Qoraqalpog iston, Navoiy, Buxoro, and Xorazm regions; along lower Amu Darya, south Aral Sea area.
-407,000 in Uzbekistan (1993 UBS).
-Population total all countries: 410,410.
+[kaa] Qoraqalpog’iston Republic; Buxoro, Navoiy, and Xorazm regions along lower Amu river, south Aral Sea area.
+506,000 (2010 J. Leclerc).
 Ethnic population: 717,000 (2014 World Factbook).
+Total users in all countries: 584,670.
 Status: 5 (Developing).
 Statutory language of provincial identity in Karakalpakstan (1995, Official Language Law (amended), 3561-XI, Article 3).
-Alternate Names: Karaklobuk, Klobouki, Tchorny Dialects: Northeastern Karakalpak, Southeastern Karakalpak.
-Classification: Turkic, Western, Aralo-Caspian Comments: Some literature.
-Muslim (Sunni).
+Alternate Names: Karaklobuk, Klobouki, Tchorny.
+Dialects: Northeastern Karakalpak, Southeastern Karakalpak.
+Classification: Turkic, Western, Aralo-Caspian.
+Comments: Some literature.
+Muslim.

 [rus] Widespread, mostly urban communities.
 11,800,000 in Uzbekistan (Arefyev 2012), all users.
 4,070,000 (2014 World Factbook).
 Ethnic population: 1,600,000 (2014 World Factbook).
 Status: 3 (Wider communication).
 De facto national working language.
 Alternate Names: Rossiya.
 Classification: Indo-European, Balto-Slavic, Slavic, East.
 Comments: Non-indigenous.